Where to Stay in Madrid: Complete Guide for First Timers

 If you’re looking for an apartment where you’ll have more space and access to a kitchen AND you want to be well connected to the city – both on foot and by the metro – these apartments would be a great option.

-It’s commercial, with wide, pedestrian-only streets lined with chain stores like Foot Locker and Levi’s, and it feels a little bit like Times Square in New York City, or Union Square in San Francisco.
+Generally speaking, we prefer the part of this neighborhood that is further south.
+As you get closer to Gran Vía and Puerta del Sol, it starts to get more commercial, with wide, pedestrian-only streets lined with chain stores like Foot Locker and Levi’s, and it feels a little bit like Times Square in New York City, or Union Square in San Francisco

 We stayed here, right on Gran Vía, which is about as central as it gets.
 We were within walking distance (15 minutes or less) to everywhere we wanted to go in Madrid, and as a result we ended up using the metro a lot less than we had initially planned.